mgeduld/lear-notes/README.md

 - the play is a the story of a monarch gradually getting more and more isolated.
 Everything consipries to isolate him: his daughters, the storm, himself ...
 - There's a lot of comedy in the play.
 Find it.
 Play it.
 - This is a kingdom that doesn't value forgiveness.
 If you step out of line once, you're screwed.
+- It's a play about homelessness.
+It's about losing everything.
+It's about the learning that comes from loss -- Jonathan Miller
+- What are our basic needs? ("Reason not the need!")
+- If we disrupt the social order and fall outside the social order into what we call nature, man's life is worse than beast's -- Jonathan Miller.

 ## Lear
 - King vs Old Man